What is Workflow Automation?

 As Connie Brenton said, “Adopting workflow automation got us closer to our internal corporate partners, so we understood their processes and their pain points.
 It created so much efficiency so quickly that Legal Ops looked like real innovators.”

-In the modern corporation, that outcome alone is why adopting workflow automation has become an absolute necessity for legal departments with their eye on the bottom line – and the future.
+In the modern corporation, that outcome alone is why adopting a workflow management software has become an absolute necessity for legal departments with their eye on the bottom line – and the future.